bbatsov/projectile/doc/configuration.md

     (via TRAMP), as recalculating the project name is a fairly slow operation there and would slow down a bit opening the files.
 They will also not appear for non-file buffers, as they get updated via `find-file-hook`.

+## Buffer count limiting

+Projectile can be configured to keep a maximum number of buffers of a project that are opened at one point.
+The custom variable `projectile-max-buffer-count` can be set to an integer that will be the buffer count cap.
+If this limit is reached, by opening a new file, projectile will close the least recent buffer of the current project.
+If the variable is nil, the will be no cap on the buffer count.